-As described more fully in Note 1, the accompanying financial statements present only the City of Holly Hill, Florida Municipal Firefighters' Pension Trust Fund and do not purport to, and do not, present fairly the financial position of the City of Holly Hill, Florida, as of September 30, 2004 and 2003, and the changes in its financial position and its cash flows, where applicable, for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+As described more fully in Note 1, the accompanying financial statements present only the City of Holly Hill, Florida Municipal Firefighters' Pension Trust Fund and do not purport to, and do not, present fairly the financial position of the City of Holly Hill, Florida, as of September 30, 2005 and 2004, and the changes in its financial position for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the plan net assets of City of Holly Hill, Florida Municipal Firefighters' Pension Trust Fund as of September 30, 2004 and 2003, and the changes therein for the years then ended in conformity with in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the plan net assets of City of Holly Hill, Florida Municipal Firefighters' Pension Trust Fund as of September 30, 2005 and 2004, and the changes in plan net assets for the years then ended in conformity with accounting principles generally accepted in the United States of America.